drshade/project-rockstar/README.md

 In my professional life I am "Chief Disruption Officer" of a company called Synthesis Software Technologies, based in South Africa, of which I am fortunate enough to have co-founded along with some other very smart folks in 2004.
 Today my role is looking at emerging technologies such as blockchain, distributed system architectures, machine learning, cloud and hyper-scale.
 I am a skilled functional programmer, able to build enterprise grade web and mobile platforms using Haskell, PureScript, JavaScript, Scala and many other "mainstream" languages such as C/C++, C# & Java.
 You can checkout my blog at https://tomwells.org where I post links to all my videos & articles collected over the years.

-I have also been very fortunate to have been selected to take part of *Cohort 2 of the Plutus Pioneers Program* - which is currently underway and presented by the talented Lars Brünjes of IOHK.
-We are currently on Lecture #8, and at this stage I would say I understand the overall model of Plutus, including the eUTXO model pretty well.
+I have also been very fortunate to have been selected to take part of *Cohort 2 of the Plutus Pioneers Program* - presented by the talented Lars Brünjes of IOHK - and just completed last week (19th August 2021).
+This program was excellent and very technical, giving me a very good understanding of the overall model of Plutus plus Marlowe, including the EUTxO model pretty well.
 Luckily my Haskell / PureScript background means I have been fortunate enough to not struggle with the programming language as much as others might have - so although the content is rich & deep, I haven't had to spend much time on homework over the course of the program.

 ## Phases